jessp01/devilspie2/README.md

   With parameters, set the position and size of a window.

-  Without, returns the position and size of a window.
+  When no parameters are passed, returns the position and size of a window.

 ### Utilities